d33kshant/d33kshant.github.io/docs/blog/posts/introduction-to-machine-learning.md

 <!-- more -->

+???+ ai-summary "AI Summary"
+    Machine learning is a field where computers learn from data rather than following explicit programming.
+The text outlines three main types: supervised learning (using labeled examples), unsupervised learning (finding patterns in unlabeled data), and reinforcement learning (learning through rewards and penalties).
+It explains various algorithms within each type and highlights how machine learning is used in everyday applications like recommendation systems, spam filters, and facial recognition.

 ## What is Machine Learning?

 Machine learning is a fascinating field where we teach computers to learn from data rather than explicitly programming them with step-by-step instructions.
 Instead of writing detailed rules for every situation, we let the computer discover patterns and make decisions based on examples.